rspace-os/rspace-docker/README.md

 This guide goes over setting up RSpace on Docker using a Linux host machine, if you're running Docker on Windows, then you will need to edit your config files.

-**YOU WILL HAVE TO CHANGE THE VOLUME "bind" FILE PATHS IN THE DOCKER-COMPOSE.YAML FILE TO MATCH YOUR HOST / OWN PATHS**.
+**YOU WILL NEED TO GET THE RSPACE WAR FILE AND PLACE IT AS rspace.war INSIDE THE SAME FOLDER.
+AFTER THAT YOU CAN START THE CONTAINERS (SEE BELOW ON HOW TO START THE CONTAINERS)**.

 ℹ️ Get the RSpace WAR file from GitHub releases - https://github.com/rspace-os/rspace-web/releases  ℹ️